SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow

 A point cloud is a set of unordered 3D points $X \in \mathbb{R}^{n \times 3}$, where $n$ is the number of points.
 Given a pair of point clouds of a scene, denoted as $X, Y \in \mathbb{R}^{n \times 3}$ and referred to as source and target, respectively, our goal is to estimate a flow field $F^* \in \mathbb{R}^{n \times 3}$ describing the per-point motion from $X$ to $Y$.

 We tackle this problem via self-supervised soft correspondence learning between the two point clouds and a direct flow refinement optimization.
 An overview of the method is shown in Figure~\ref{fig:system}.
 First, a deep neural network is used to extract point features.
 Then, we calculate a matching cost between points in the learned feature space.
 Based on this cost, we solve an optimal transport problem to compute a softly matched target point for each source point, where the difference between the two is regarded as the correspondence-based flow.
 Finally, we refine the flow field by demanding its consistency across neighboring source points and obtain our estimated scene flow.
-In both correspondence learning and flow refinement, no ground-truth flow labels are used. \newtxt{The following subsections elaborate on the elements of our method.}
+In both correspondence learning and flow refinement, no ground-truth flow labels are \camrdy{employed}.